readium/css/docs/CSS19-api.md

 --RS__visitedColor
 ```

-The `color` for visited links in the reading mode.
+The `color` for visited links in the theme.

 * * *